Favio-Zapata/UCR-Planning-Design-and-Construction-Capital-Projects-Dashboard/README.md

 ### Business Problem

-Static Excel spreadsheets exported as flat PDFs produce outdated, hard-to-read reports, limiting interpretation and leaving stakeholders and leadership with more questions than answers.
+* Static Excel spreadsheets exported as flat PDFs produce outdated, hard-to-read reports, limiting interpretation and leaving stakeholders and leadership with more questions than answers.
-Legacy procedures produced unstandardized, siloed, snapshot reports, limiting historical analysis and monitoring, and fragmenting the AVC’s decision-making regarding stakeholders and the department’s portfolio.
+* Legacy procedures produced unstandardized, siloed, snapshot reports, limiting historical analysis and monitoring, and fragmenting the AVC’s decision-making regarding stakeholders and the department’s portfolio.

+### Objective

+* Modernize monthly capital projects delivery by developing a capital projects Tableau dashboard with a modern UI, dynamic filters, and versatile visualizations to improve client interaction, trust, and transparency for better self-service.
+* Centralize capital project scheduling by migrating legacy system to a PPM-style configured Smartsheet, increasing portfolio visibility through historical data points for AVC monitoring and decision making.
+* Optimize project data update efficiency and Tableau capabilities by engineering back-end data transformations in Smartsheet, enabling better reporting capabilities while maintaining a lean operational update workflow.

+### Actions / Tools

+* Architected a parent-child schema with back-end data transformation in Smartsheet to join building IDs with spatial data, create timestamps for Gantt, and union archived and active project data.
+* Configured workflow automations and forms to reduce input redundancy, utilizing data-mesh lookups to enforce consistency and standardization across project inputs.
+* Built a Tableau Public dashboard featuring project status distribution, visual timelines, and geospatial mapping, enabling stakeholders to dynamically explore project metrics and timelines.

+Business Impact

+* Elevated reporting reliability and stakeholder transparency through an interactive BI PPM for streamlined project tracking and visual interactivity.
+* Improved portfolio management and executive visibility for campus leadership by centralizing historical and accountability data structures between project managers and university clients through a standardized dashboard reporting.

 ## <p align = "center"> Dashboard </p>